OpenIntegrityProject/docs/README.md

 📍 See our [Development Phases](https://github.com/BlockchainCommons/Community/blob/master/release-path.md) for the full roadmap.

+## Documentation Repository Contents

+This repository contains the core documentation for the Open Integrity Project:

+### Root Directory
+- `README.md` - This document, providing an overview of the Open Integrity Project
+- `Open_Integrity_Problem_Statement.md` - Comprehensive explanation of the challenges Open Integrity addresses and proposed solutions for establishing cryptographic roots of trust in Git repositories
+- `Open_Integrity-CLI_One_Liners.md` - Practical command-line CLI one-liner utilities for creating, inspecting, and managing Open Integrity repositories
+- `Open_Integrity_Repo_Directory_Structure.md` - Reference guide for the standard directory structure of Open Integrity-compliant repositories

+### Additional Resources (Planned)
+- `Open_Integrity_Architecture.md` - Technical design and implementation details
+- `Open_Integrity_Getting_Started.md` - Step-by-step tutorial guide to Open Integrity

+This documentation hub provides both high-level concepts and practical implementation details to guide users in establishing and maintaining cryptographic trust in their Git repositories.

 ## 🤝 How to Contribute

 We welcome contributions from developers, researchers, and security experts!